leofds/notes/README.md

 ## Configurations

-The Git configurations are stored into **.gitconfig** file, in the user's home directory.
+The Git configurations are stored in **.gitconfig** file, in the user's home directory.

 **Setting username and email**